Maintenance Worker (Three Casual Positions)

 Competency

-- ▪ Ability to manage competing priorities and a demanding caseload
+- ▪ Ability to manage priorities

-- ▪ Ability to maintain accurate documentation and case notes
+- ▪ Ability to meet deadlines

-- ▪ Problem-solving and advocacy skills
+- ▪ Patient and calm

 Physical Demands and Working Environment: